thingsdb/ThingsDocs/v1/content/thingsdb-api/del_user.md

 ---

 Delete a user.
 It is not possible to delete your own user account and a [bad_data_err()](../../errors/bad_data_err) will be raised in case you try to.
-Any *tokens* associated with the user will also be deleted.
+Any *tokens* and *tasks* associated with the user will also be deleted.

 {{% notice note %}}
 This function requires `GRANT` privileges on the `@thingsdb` scope.